 ✔ Highly customisable

 Which brings us to our next point… customisability.
-Though Maximizer’s user interface lacks the same aesthetic sheen of competitors such as Zoho and Freshworks, it’s still easy to tailor to the needs of your team and business.
+Though Maximizer’s user interface lacks the same aesthetic sheen of competitors such as Zoho and Freshworks CRM, it’s still easy to tailor to the needs of your team and business.

 Aside from enabling you to make superficial changes to the interface (such as hiding tabs and data fields, or eliminating visual clutter), Maximizer even goes as far as allowing you to build your own features – again courtesy of its wonderful API.

 “The thing I like most about Maximizer is its customisability.
 The ability to set up my CRM to look and function exactly the way I want is superior to many other products.”